 -Minimum Hornpipe set speed: 76

 Variations may occur on the day of the Feis.
 Neither musicians nor the Feis Committee can be held liable for variations in speed.

 A L L dancers at a WIDA event in Beginner competitions up to and including the age under 12 MUST wear the following costume:

-- Dancers NOT registered with WIDA schools: A skirt of one of the following colours: Dark green (preferred), black, dark blue, dark red, grey and a WHITE polo shirt.
-Boys must wear black trousers and a WHITE polo shirt.
+Dancers NOT registered with WIDA schools: A dark green skirt and a white polo shirt.
+Boys must wear black trousers and a white polo shirt.

 Dancers in beginner grade competitions from the age group U13 and above (i.e. age groups U13, U14 and U15) may wear the WIDA green and white beginner outfit or a class costume.
 In this context, a costume is considered a class costume if a school has at least 4 identical costumes (or matching costumes in the case of boys’ costumes).

 The following rules apply to all dancers in Beginner grade competitions in all age groups up to and including U15:

 No embroideries on WIDA beginner costumes or diamontes are allowed on ANY of the above costumes that would change their appearance in any way.
 This includes any tiaras and sparkly headbands.

 No school logos or names are allowed to appear anywhere on the costume, no school tiaras or school headpieces or sparkly hairbands.

 No full wigs.
 Bun wigs are acceptable.